 I rub my eyes.
 I’ve gone through the trouble of setting up the game only for our enthusiasm to fade this quickly.
 When I hold Spike’s teary gaze again, my tone hardens.

 “Don’t you understand, my friend?
 We were blessed that the maddening complexity of our world had been condensed to the mechanics of this cyberpunk game.
 Whatever worries you would have waited until after we won the battle of wits against this digital entity that intended to trumpet its victory over us.
 You need to learn how to relax, make a dash for freedom from your horsehide prison.
 This society was made to wear us to the bone, and whoever gazes upon your grotesque visage can tell that you need as many wins as you can get.
 Besides, we are insignificant compared to the governments and corporations that make their billions off our misery.
 Even if horses could participate in the electoral system, do you truly believe that anyone’s vote determines who wins?
 You have no clue who has access to the computers where they process the results.
 The world will continue along on the road to ruin regardless of whether or not we defeat Shadowcluster today, or tomorrow, or in ten years.
 We could have sustained an illusion for the length of this playthrough, but the mirage has shattered.
-We have reunited with our fates as living machines that will keep grinding away in a never ending cycle of debt slavery through wage theft.
-I know that you need to believe that just because you were born, the universe had special plans for you, but the only plan written in the genes of sentient beings is for them to count the remaining days until they die.”
+We have reunited with our fates as living machines that will keep grinding away in a never-ending cycle of debt slavery through wage theft.
+I know that you need to believe that just because you were born, the universe had special plans for you, but the only plan written in the genes of sentient beings is for them to fear how many days are left until they die.”

 Spike has hung his head.
 His drool dribbles onto his chest and rolls down to his navel.
 Although I take a deep breath then pick up my hand of cards, the horse has already infected me with his gloominess.